Showing posts with label Norfolk. Show all posts

 Coast to coast

-It’s a seascape of kinds but there’s no view of the sea from here, just big open skies.
+THE flatlands of eastern England is its own kind of seascape - but there’s no view of the sea from my study window, just big open skies.
 As the local crow flies, however, it is only some 10-15 miles to the muddy Wash, the largest estuary system in Britain.

 If vast swaths of the Fens — land mostly at or just above sea level — become flooded as sea levels rise through climate change in the future the sea view could one day come to us.